top of page

 Legacy explores the culture and leadership principles behind one of the most successful teams in sports history—the New Zealand All Blacks.
 Rather than focusing on wins alone, James Kerr highlights habits like humility, accountability, and personal responsibility.
 One of the book’s most powerful themes is the idea that leadership starts with character and service, not status.
 This is a great read for coaches and leaders who want to build strong cultures, lead by example, and leave something better behind than they found it.

 Our foundation and shared identity as a group allow us to go to war together.
-As an offensive line coach, this book has changed how I approach building the foundations to the rooms I lead.
+As an offensive line coach, this book has changed how I approach building the foundations of the rooms I lead.
+What do we need to focus on?
+And how will that impact the team and its goals?

 5. The Bible, Chronological